JohnnyXavier/johnnyxavier.github.io/_posts/arch_design/2021-09-01-arch-design-aws-serverless-java-simple.md

    * right now java is usually a no-no on lambdas, so we resort to node, python, etc...

 2. the shops I worked (and work) for, use java extensively.
-   * being able to the boost their most prevalent back end tech and personnel is a major win.
+   * being able to the boost their most prevalent back-end tech and personnel is a major win.

 if we could manage to build fast-starting, lightweight services using java, we could finally turn the page on *"java is slow and heavy for lambdas"*, and harness the power of the existing devs in jvm shops.